okfn-brasil/ISSN-L-Resolver/README.md

    CREATE TABLE lib.issn_l (issn int not null primary key, issn_l int not null);
   ````

-In order to have access to the table of correspondence ISSN/ISSN-L,  fill the form on ISSN-ORG website:
+In order to have access to the txt data of correspondence ISSN/ISSN-L,  fill the form on ISSN-ORG website:

  http://www.issn.org/services/online-services/access-to-issn-l-table/